ED-collab/FAOSTAT_cassava/Visualization-with-Plotly.md

 ![](Visualization-with-Plotly_files/figure-gfm/plotly-1.png)<!-- -->

+This generates an interactive HTML object with many useful features for the users to interact with, including ability to play through or scroll by year, filter by clicking on the legend, show additional data on mouse hover, and download as .png at any point.

+Interactive html versions are available in the output folder.

 With the Plotly library, pipes can be used to customize the basic plot fairly easily.
 Adding elasticity to animation (and turn off redraw which looks janky), and log transform the y axis.
 Manually specifying axis